 Ranges can develop in multiple ways.
-Short term range is towards the start of an uptrend as buyers and sellers fight to fend off and gain control over the coming trend.
+For example, the short-term range is towards the start of an uptrend as buyers and sellers fight to fend off and gain control over the coming trend.
 Another situation where the range may result is when a long bout of indecision leads to congested price movements that stay restricted between support and resistance levels.
-Regardless of what the context may be, if prices are bound between resistance and support, then a range-bound period is taking place in the markets.
+Regardless of the context, if prices are bound between resistance and support, then a range-bound period occurs in the markets.

-Once you identify the prices at which buying and selling will take place and when trading will stop, the decision to enter the trade can then be taken.
-Seeking risk to reward ratios of 1 to 1 or higher is the way out according to specialists in forex trading.
+Once you identify the prices at which buying and selling will take place, and when trading will stop, the decision to enter the trade can then be taken.
+Again, seeking risk to reward ratios of 1 to 1 or higher is the way out.
 This ensures that prospective profit equals potential loss.

-Zones of support and resistance can ensure range bound conditions are more feasible.
-Additional elements of support or resistance in the range includes pivot points, psychological whole numbers and more.
-Once traders have seen a price action swing around a certain price validating the level of the price as one which markets have breached and may do so once again, range trading can be taken a step further.
+Zones of support and resistance can ensure range-bound conditions are more feasible.
+Additional elements of support or resistance in the range include pivot points, psychological whole numbers, and more.
+Once traders have seen a price action swing around a certain price, validating the level of the price as one which markets have breached and may do so once again, range trading can be taken a step further.

-Bear in mind that just as no trend is permanent, similarly no range will last forever Traders can use information for benefits while trading ranges.
+Bear in mind that just as no trend is permanent, similarly, no range will last forever.
+Traders can use the information for benefits while trading ranges.
 If a trader guys support anticipating the continuation of range and the opposite happens, traders need to take a second look.
 If the breakout is not real and the range fills as the trader has anticipated, it could also rain away profits of trade runs to the stop.
 This is not the right way to handle a range.
 Some position management is needed in the event that breakout could happen.
-Traders need to close a portion of the position for prices to reverse and remaining part of that position can reap rewards if a breakout does, in fact, break out.
+Traders need to close a portion of the position for prices to reverse, and the remaining part of that position can reap the rewards if a breakout does, in fact, break out.
 Scaling out of the trade is a similar step.
 If the breakout happens to turn into a fresh trend, the trader can step into a world of rising profits if the trend should continue.
-What traders need to look out for is that they should adjust their stops to breakeven, so even if breakouts don’t equal fresh trends, the remainder of the position can be taken out at what is the original entry price.
+Traders need to look out for that they should adjust their stops to breakeven, so even if breakouts don’t equal fresh trends, the remainder of the position can be taken out at the original entry price.

 Trading Range-Bound Currencies:

-Currently, there is not much of scope as far as distance between higher and lower boundaries are concerned.
-This leads to limited upside potential so entries and exits need to be set up quickly.
-Range trading is not about direction, it is all about identifying overbought and sold conditions within the range boundaries.
+Currently, there is not much scope as far as the distance between higher and lower boundaries is concerned.
+This leads to limited upside potential, so entries and exits need to be set up quickly.
+Range trading is not about direction; it is all about identifying overbought and sold conditions within the range boundaries.
 From interest rates to government policies to those of the central bank, engaging in fundamental analysis forms the basis of successful range trading.
 So, even if you prefer technical analysis, fundamental analysis is the way to go if you want to engage in range trading.

 Range trading strategy is all about placing the bets when you know the outcome courtesy of the price action.
 Finding out the support and resistance zones is the key to a successful range trading strategy.
 Learning how to counter breakouts and catch the trend or buck it when the need arises is important.
 This forms the essence of successful range trading.
 Currency trading is a tough proposition for beginners but what counts is the perseverance and use of logic.
 Range trading emphasizes the most important aspect of trading- sticking to the golden mean or close to it, at any rate.

 This has been a guide to the range trading strategy.
-Here are some articles that will help you to get more detail about the Currency Trading so just go through the link.
+However, here are some articles that will help you to get more detail about Currency Trading, so just go through the link.